-Technology and globalization may continuously change the inner workings of organizations, but the key tenets of management in business remain the same - and they're a vital part of success in any industry.
-So if business is your primary focus and higher education the path to allow you to excel in your field, you might consider what to do with a business management degree in the ever-evolving marketplace.
-Let's take a look at some of the possibilities available through business management-related online degree programs at Southern New Hampshire University (SNHU).
+Technology and globalization may continuously change the inner workings of organizations, but the key tenets of management in business remain the same, and they're a vital part of success in any industry.
+So, if business is your primary focus and higher education the path to allow you to excel in your field, you might consider what to do with a business management degree in the ever-evolving marketplace.
+Let's take a look at some of the possibilities available through business management-related online degrees.

 When you think business at the college level, a Bachelor of Science in Business Administration often comes to mind.
 It's easy to see why.
-For those with an interest in pursuing success in the business sector, this is a natural fit.
-Supervisory skills and managerial techniques are an integral part of this online degree program at SNHU.
-The goal is to develop professionals, who can apply proven leadership skills across broad industries in a variety of career roles.
+For those with interest in pursuing success in the business sector, this is a natural fit.
+Supervisory skills and managerial techniques are an integral part of this degree.
+The goal is to develop professionals, who can apply proven leadership skills across a wide range of industries in a variety of career roles.
 As a result, you'll have the skills and knowledge to bring tremendous value to organizations in junior and mid-management positions.

 When you consider what to do with a business management degree, think about the employer-desired skills you'll acquire in accounting, business law, human resource management, marketing and leadership.
 While the BS in Business Administration itself makes you a solid player in the workplace, choosing a specific concentration in tandem with this online degree will allow you to offer specialized skills in a particular area of business.

-The online bachelor's in business administration program, and each of its concentrations, was developed in cooperation with business professionals, who brought real-world experience and expertise to their delivery of authentic, valuable course work within the degree program to prepare you for current and future business environments.
-You'll learn to interpret business and societal trends, giving them consideration in their historical, political, economic, social, cultural, geopolitical and technological context.
+In a bachelor's in business administration program you can learn to interpret business and societal trends, giving them consideration in their historical, political, economic, social, cultural, geopolitical and technological context.

 As our world becomes increasingly globalized, you need to be well prepared to apply cross-cultural awareness sensitivity to facilitate the creation of shared values, attitudes and beliefs.
 To become a strong business leader, you must understand the importance of social and emotional awareness and be able to foster and facilitate shared leadership, group processes and organizational learning.
 You'll also integrate ethical principles and core personal values into business decision making - and employ change management theories and concepts in various organizational contexts.

-Harold Lambert is a father of four, who's served in the U.S. Marine Corps for more than 10 years.
+Harold Lambert is a father of four, who served in the U.S. Marine Corps for more than 10 years.
 While much of his military career has revolved around responsibilities related to his role as a Marine - and during frequent deployments overseas - he had returning to school on his mind throughout.
-In the spring of 2013, he finally made the decision to get started.
+In the spring of 2013, he finally decided to get started.

 His goal is to establish a business of his own that caters to the needs of small children and single parents.
 "I have always been one to want to give back to the world," said Lambert.
 He feels that with completion of his online bachelor's in business administration, he'll be better equipped to do so.
 Upon graduation, he'll also be the first of all of his siblings to have attended and completed a four-year degree.

-"All in all, between Southern New Hampshire University and the core values that were instilled in me by the Marine Corps, I believe that I will have gained the necessary tools to succeed in life and in business," Lambert said.
+"All in all ...
+I believe that I will have gained the necessary tools to succeed in life and in business," Lambert said.